 On 5 July GOC 30th Division ordered it to be conveyed to all ranks of RAMC of the Division his appreciation of the excellent work done by them during the recent advance.
 Removal of wounded from the field was carried on in the most expeditious manner and all possible care was taken for the treatment and general comfort of the wounded.

-The 18th Division had come off worse, their total dead amounted to 45 officers and 865 ORs, 30th Division totalled 26 officers and 740 ORs.
-Although the exact figure will probably never be known.
-A comparison of the war diaries, CWGC and official records compiled for ‘Soldiers Died in the Great’ War all calculate different tallies.
-Understandably, at the time many men were initially listed as missing, 30 Division posted the names of 382 missing, 18th Division 252.
-Many of these were wounded who had filtered back through the evacuation chain, their units being notified at some point in the future.
-Some, at least twelve, in 30th Division were taken prisoner during the German counter attack.
-Others were never seen again, either buried by the spoil overburden from an explosion or caught close to the seat of a high explosive detonation, evaporating them into a cloud of pink mist.
+It is impossible to say these figures are truly accurate.
+They are a good estimate, but the exact totals will probably never be known.
+A comparison of war diaries, CWGC and official records compiled for ‘Soldiers Died in the Great’ War all provide different totals.
+Understandably, at the time many men were initially listed as missing.
+7th Division posted the names of only 27 men missing, 21st Division had 111 and 17th Division 33.
+Many of these were dead, their bodies obliterated, evaporated in an explosion or buried by the up cast of a detonation.
+Others were wounded, evacuated back through the casualty chain, their units notified at a later point.
+Some (at least 60 of 17th Division) were taken prisoner when surrounded and cut off in Fricourt, yet the division’s official figures listed only 33 men missing.
 Many wounded died during the following days or even over subsequent weeks and months.
-A search of the rear area cemeteries along the Corps’ medical evacuation route found 82 men of 30th Divisions infantry who had died of wounds between 1 – 4 July.
-The figures for 18th Division are similar at 95.
-This equates to roughly 10% of all deaths for both divisions.
+A search of the rear area cemeteries along the Corps’ medical evacuation route finds 107 men of 7th Division, 98 of 21st Division and 56 of 17th Division who had died of wounds between 1 – 11 July.
+This equates to roughly 10% of all deaths for all three divisions.